christiespeich/Mooberry-Book-Manager/README.txt

 * Fixed: Internationalization errors
 * Fixed: Added spans and CSS classes around book details
 * Fixed: Sort by series order if on series tax grid
+* Fixed: Uses SSL for Goodreads and Coming Soon images if necessary
 * Improved: Added color to better separate sections of admin screens
 * Added: Support for extension licensing
 * Added: Support for Advanced Widgets